testdouble/testdouble.js/README.md

 **`td.replace('../path/to/module'[, customReplacement])`**

-If you're using Node.js and don't mind using the CommonJS `require` method in your tests (you can still use `import`/`export` in your production code, assuming you're compiling it down for consumption by your tests), testdouble.js uses a library we wrote called [quibble](https://github.com/testdouble/quibble) to monkey-patch the `require()` feature so that your subject will automatically receive your faked dependencies simply by requiring them.
-If you've used something like [proxyquire](https://github.com/thlorenz/proxyquire), this is like a slightly terser form of that.
+If you're using Node.js and don't mind using the CommonJS `require()` method in your tests (you can still use `import`/`export` in your production code, assuming you're compiling it down for consumption by your tests), testdouble.js uses a library we wrote called [quibble](https://github.com/testdouble/quibble) to monkey-patch `require()` so that your subject will automatically receive your faked dependencies simply by requiring them.
+This approach may be familiar if you've used something like [proxyquire](https://github.com/thlorenz/proxyquire), but our focus was to enable an even more minimal test setup.

 Here's an example of using `td.replace()` in a Node.js test's setup: